Pir Panjal Range: Peaks of the range

 Deo Tibba (6001 m) and Indrasan (6221 m) are two important peaks at the eastern end of the mountain range.
 They can be approached from both the Parvati-Beas Valley (Kulu District), Upper Belt of Chamba Himachal Pradesh and the Chandra (Upper Chenab) Valley (Lahaul and Spiti District) in Himachal Pradesh.
 The hill station of Gulmarg in Kashmir lies in this range.

 Passes

 Haji Pir Pass (altitude 2637 m) on the western Pir Panjal range on the road between Poonch and Uri in Indian-administered Kashmir.
 Despite taking the pass twice in military operations (in 1948 and 1965), India left the pass under Pakistani control.

-The Pir Panjal Pass (also called Peer Ki Gali) connects the Kashmir valley with Rajouri and Poonch via the Mughal Road.
+Pir Panjal Pass (also called Peer Ki Gali) connects the Kashmir Valley with Rajouri and Poonch via the Mughal Road.
 It is the highest point of the Mughal Road at 3490 m and lies to the southwest of the Kashmir Valley.
-The nearest town to the pass in the Kashmir valley is shopian.
+The nearest town to the pass in the Kashmir valley is Shopian.

+Munawar Pass (altitude 3600 m) is north of Peer Ki Gali, overlooking Rajouri.

-The Banihal pass (2832 m) lies at the head of the Jhelum River at the southern end of the Kashmir Valley.
+Banihal pass (2832 m) lies at the head of the Jhelum River at the southern end of the Kashmir Valley.
 Banihal and Qazigund lie on either side of the pass.

-The Sinthan pass connects Jammu and Kashmir with Kishtwar.
+Sinthan pass connects the Kashmir Valley with Kishtwar in the Jammu region.

+Saach Pass, at 4414 m in the Chamba district, connects Chamba with the Pangi Valley of Himachal Pradesh, India.